Rattlesnake James: Biography

-Fourth wife

-Robert James reported his fourth wife was Ruth Thomas but said he wasn't sure about their marriage because he was drunk.
+Robert James reported his next wife was Ruth Thomas but said he wasn't sure about their marriage because he was drunk.
+She was a beauty shop operator and the wedding was October 8, 1934 in New Orleans.
 He reported the marriage annulled in New Orleans in 1934.

-Death of nephew
+James reportedly had the marriage annulled because she wouldn't "take the physical required" for him to get life insurance on her.

 James took out an insurance policy on his nephew Cornelius Wright, a young sailor.
 James invited Wright to visit him while he was on leave.
-During the subsequent visit, James allowed his nephew to use his car.
+In 1935, the subsequent visit, James allowed his nephew to use his car.
 Wright thereafter died when he purportedly drove the car off a cliff.
+Reportedly, "the steering knuckle of his car broke near Santa Rosa, California" and he was killed.
 The mechanic who towed the wreck back to James told him that something was wrong with the steering wheel.
+The payout on a $5,000 life insurance on Wright allowed James to purchase a barber shop in Los Angeles.